Illustration of an email composition window listing time slots next to a calendar tile showing matching open meeting times

 For recurring scheduling situations — sales calls, client onboarding, office hours — sending availability manually every time is inefficient.
 A scheduling link lets people book directly from your available slots.

-Tools: Calendly, Cal.com, Carly’s click-to-book
+Tools: Calendly, Cal.com, Carly’s free booking pages

 The tradeoff: scheduling links require the other person to click, visit a page, and pick a time.
 For warm relationships and quick one-off meetings, a plain-text availability list in the email feels more personal and gets faster responses.